qhdrl12/mcp-server-gemini-image-generator/README.md

 - "Generate an image of a sunset over mountains"
 - "Create a photorealistic flying pig in a sci-fi city"

+### Known Issues

+When using this MCP server with Claude Desktop Host:

+1. **Performance Issues**: Using `transform_image_from_encoded` may take significantly longer to process compared to other methods.
+This is due to the overhead of transferring large base64-encoded image data through the MCP protocol.

+2. **Path Resolution Problems**: There may be issues with correctly resolving image paths when using Claude Desktop Host.
+The host application might not properly interpret the returned file paths, making it difficult to access the generated images.

+For the best experience, consider using alternative MCP clients or the `transform_image_from_file` method when possible.

 ### 2. `transform_image_from_encoded`

 Transforms an existing image based on a text prompt using base64-encoded image data.